 "It was one of the best hours of my life I've ever experienced in the midst of the hardest time of my life.
 It was very powerful, that hour was."

-If you want to seek advice or help about grief or bereavement you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help about grief or bereavement you can find a BACP counsellor or psychotherapist via our Therapist Directory.